Is Malta worth visiting? This is exactly what I’m going to answer in this post.

 Intriguing Mix of Cultural Influences

 Bring all of these cultures together, and this is what you get: Maltese sounds like a combination of Italian and Arabic, the cities look Middle Eastern, and the churches and cathedrals look Greek and Roman.
-That’s what I think makes Malta special.

-Plus, they drive on the left side of the road, and you’ll see red phone booths scattered around (mostly in the capital, Valletta).
+Plus, they drive on the left side of the road, and you’ll see British red phone booths scattered around (mostly in the capital, Valletta).

+That’s what I think makes Malta extra special.
 If that’s not enough to intrigue you and make you want to explore this island, I hope the following few things I love about Malta will.

 Cities That Will Make You Feel Like Stepping Back in Time